You need to understand VA costs. This is key to scaling well while staying profitable.

 Step 4: Calculate Opportunity Cost

-Multiply delegatable hours by your hourly value to determine the monthly opportunity value.
+Multiply hours you can hand off by your hourly value.
+This gives you the monthly chance value.

 Example: